brockwc/SEI-For-UX/README.md

 HTML stands for *Hyper Text Markup Language*.
 There are two main areas to an HTML Document.
 The Head and the Body.

-The **Head** holds the meta data of the site.
+The **`head`** holds the meta data of the site.
 This includes links to other files and important information including how to detect the screen size.

 ```html
 <head>